 #8 – Get Creative

 For example, grab some sidewalk chalk and head outdoors to create an obstacle course for the neighborhood kiddos.
-Maybe you want to head to the craft store and get items to tie-dye t-shirts or paint rocks.
-You could even take a class: a cooking class, a fun woodworking class, or an art class.
+Head to the craft store and get items to tie-dye t-shirts or paint rocks.
+You could even take a class like cooking, art, or woodworking.
 Challenge yourself to tune into your creative side.
 Not only is it super relaxing, but you might also just discover new talent.

-#10 Prepare for the Upcoming Year
+#9 Prepare for the Upcoming Year